7. Controlling Mixxx¶

 Vinyl control allows a user to manipulate the playback of a track in Mixxx using a turntable or CDJ as an interface.
 In effect, it simulates the sound and feel of having your digital music collection on vinyl.
 Many DJs prefer the tactile feel of vinyl, and vinyl control allows that feel to be preserved while retaining the benefits of using digital audio.

-Go to Control disc vinil for detailed information.
+Go to Vinyl Control for detailed information.